obeyler/charts/charts/generate-hysiokub-dashboard/README.md

-# generate-dashboard
+# generate-hysiokub-dashboard
-This helm chart can generate a dashboard instance (user or admin) with :
+This helm chart can generate a hysiokub-dashboard instance (user or admin) with :
 - a configMap with the visible components on the dashboard
 - a serviceAccount
 - a secret with login and password to access the dashboard